How we work with the NHS

 Wendy Powell was invited to present a session to NHS and private UK Midwives at the London Maternity and Midwifery Festival 2019.
-Her presentation “Non-Surgical Solutions To Diastasis Recti And Pelvic Floor Dysfunction” can be viewed here
+“Non-Surgical Solutions to Diastasis Recti and Pelvic Floor Dysfunction” can be viewed on YouTube here.

 The Blue Light Card offers discounts online and instore exclusively to NHS, Emergency Services and Armed Forces workers.